astronati/php-sports-open-data-response-parser/README.md

 $season = $response->findOneBySlug('17-18');
 echo $season->getStartDate();
 ```

+For more details please take a look at [Response](https://github.com/astronati/php-sports-open-data-response-parser/tree/master/src/Response).

 ## Development
 The environment requires [phpunit](https://phpunit.de/), that has been already included in the `dev-dependencies` of the